 State of Montana

-ACD was hired to complete the spectrum portion of the State of Montana’s statewide system, which is comprised of channels located in the VHF band.
+ACD Telecom was hired to complete the spectrum portion of the State of Montana’s statewide system, which is comprised of channels located in the VHF band.
 The Interoperability Montana project has involved the acquisition of 3 to 5 channels per site, at locations across the state.
 The first portion of the project (Northern Tier Project) involved the acquisition of VHF channels at locations along the northern Montana border, which required extensive negotiations with Industry Canada to acquire.
 After the successful completion of the Northern Tier Project, ACD was hired again by the state to acquire additional spectrum at over 20 locations across the state.
-Montana has retained ACD’s project management and consulting services for the second phase, which will be for complete replacement / returning the system, coverage testing, functional testing of the equipment and negotiation with both the vendor and SN.
+Montana retained ACD’s project management and consulting services for the second phase, which was for complete replacement of the system, coverage testing, functional testing of the equipment and negotiation with both the vendor and SN.

 State of Oklahoma

-DPS hired ACD as their Re-banding Consulting and Project Manager for phase one (1).
+DPS hired ACD Telecom as their Re-banding Consulting and Project Manager for phase one (1).
 These consulting services, provided in conjunction with involvement of the DPS and the manufacturer (Motorola) will be same as previously delineated and discussed under other public safety agencies.

 Oregon State Police

 ACD Telecom was hired as the State Police’s regulatory and licensing consultant.
 We successfully completed and electronically filed forms 601, waiver requests along with their coordination related studies, with FCC to obtain VHF channels for their statewide High Band system as part of their interoperability planning.